Ilhasoft/rapidpro-docs/en/messages/Adding Video to the Message.md

 Using Video URL

-1. Click on flow icon;
+1. Click on the flow icon;

 ![](/img/messages/msg13.png)

-2. Choose a pre existing flow or create a new one;
+2. Choose a pre-existing flow or create a new one;

 3. Add an Action Set, and click on the attach icon on the bottom right;